guilhermegirao/jquery-ovni/README.md

 # jQuery Ovni Plugin
-A [jQuery](http://jquery.com) Plugin to make objects float on the page.
+A [jQuery](http://jquery.com) plugin to make objects float on the page.

 ## Code Example